-Reference Librarians help students, faculty, and staff to find the information they need and to use information technology.
-The library staff collectively possesses the specialized skills necessary for the library to function in a diverse, global, and increasingly complex information environment.
-Patrons are encouraged to seek their assistance.
+The library staff collectively possess the specialized skills necessary for the library to function in a diverse, global, and increasingly complex information environment.
+Please seek their assistance.

-Library study spaces within the Research & Information Commons all have wireless connectivity and task lighting.
-They include the quiet study space, talking-permitted study space, group study rooms, media viewing rooms, a "pillows and pads" area, a seminar room, a café, and three classroom/learning areas of varying size and technological sophistication.
-There are various furnishings including individual study carrels, tables - both fixed and on wheels, chairs - both fixed and on wheels, booths for groups, and a variety of lounge chairs.
+All Library study spaces within the Research & Information Commons have wireless connectivity and task lighting.
+Spaces include: quiet study space, talking permitted study space, group study rooms, media viewing rooms, a "pillows and pads" area, a seminar room, a café, and three classroom/learning areas of varying size and technological sophistication.
+There is a variety of furnishings including individual study carrels, tables and chairs - both fixed and on wheels, booths for groups, and a variety of lounge chairs.

 The library utilizes the latest information technology including a large video wall in the central atrium.
 The library homepage at www.daemen.edu/library has links to help students perform high quality library research.
 The catalog of library holdings is computerized.
 Users may also search specialized databases for full-text scholarly articles and other full-text information located around the world.
 Most course reserve readings are available full-text on the library web site.
+Information sufficient for the vast majority of classroom assignments is available from the library.
+However, if users need specialized information located elsewhere, interlibrary loan is available.
+InfoPass cards are also available at the Circulation Desk.
+They allow students to borrow books from other academic libraries in Western New York.

 Loan privileges are granted to students, faculty, and staff of the College.
 A current Daemen ID card serves as a library card.
-The loan period for books is four weeks.
-(One renewal is permitted).
+The loan period for books is four weeks, with one renewal permitted.

-The library circulates laptop computers to students from the Circulation Desk for use within the Research & Information Commons.
+The library circulates laptop computers to students from the Circulation Desk for use within the RIC.
 A student must present a valid Daemen College ID card, have no outstanding library fines, and sign a "Laptop Loan Agreement Form."